 As a parent, you will definitely see your fair share of vomit as your kids are growing up.
-Generally vomiting is usually no cause for alarm, but in some cases it can signal a problem.
+Generally, a baby puke or vomiting is usually no cause for alarm, but in some cases it can signal a problem.

 Doctors commonly get worried parents wondering if they need to take their baby in for a checkup when going through a bout of vomiting.
 As disgusting as vomiting sounds, it’s actually a good thing.
 Vomiting is a way to rid the body of toxins, and pressure.